DrDBanner/inmanage/readme.md

 Easily update, backup, and install your self-hosted Invoice Ninja instance with a shell script.
 Maintenance and management has never been faster.

 ## Overview

-This script manages your Invoice Ninja installation (version 5 and above) by performing updates, backups, and cleanup tasks, and one more thing: Installations (Especially: [Installation Provisioning](#installation-provisioning)).
+This script manages your Invoice Ninja installation (version 5 and above) by performing updates, backups, cleanup tasks, and installations, including [Installation Provisioning](#installation-provisioning).
 It uses a configuration file to set up necessary environment variables and ensures required commands are available.
-On first run, it will help you set up the configuration.
+On the first run, it helps you set up the configuration.

 ## Prerequisites